thnguyendev/phpcore/README.md

 ## Use Doctrine 2 to work with database
 This example will create a Web API that returns data from SQLite with Doctrine, make sure that SQLite PDO has been enabled in PHP configuration.
-1. Follow steps 1 to 3 from quick start to setup new project.
+1. Follow steps 1 to 3 from Quick start to setup new project.
 2. Modify file [project folder]/composer.json
     ```json
     {
         "name": "thnguyendev/phpcore",
         "description": "The phpcore framework.",
-        "version": "2.0.0",
+        "version": "2.0.1",
         "keywords": ["framework", "phpcore"],
         "license": "MIT",
         "type": "project",